-It is the purpose of this Code to clearly define the rules of professional conduct to be followed by all practicing “Yacht & Small Craft Surveyor Members” of the International Institute of Marine Surveyors.
-This Code must be used in conjunction with the Institute’s general Code of Conduct, the Constitution and Disciplinary Code which apply to all members at all levels.
+It is the purpose of this Code to clearly define the rules of professional conduct to be followed by all practising “Yacht & Small Craft Surveyor Members” of the International Institute of Marine Surveyors.
+This Code must be used in conjunction with the Institute’s general Code of Conduct, the Constitution and Disciplinary Code which applies to all members at all levels.

 Small Craft: “Any vessel less than 24 metres LOA (or metric equivalent) which is private, pleasure, inland, river, coastal or commercial”

 Surveyor Member: “A member who has been duly elected under the Institute’s criteria as laid down in the Constitution and is actively practising small craft surveying”

 • Only Full members are permitted to use the Institute logo.

 • The Institute logo may only be used in the permitted format, colour and size as directed by the Institute.

 • The Surveyor member will ensure that at all times the Institute has full and up to date communication details.

 • The Surveyor member shall at all times maintain in force Professional Indemnity Insurance at a realistic level in accordance with the Surveyor’s work and professional status.